robertdpowell/100-days-of-playwright-with-typescript/README.md

 npx playwright test --project webkit --project firefox
 ```

-Used the axescore library to run some basic accessibility checks.
+Used the axebuilder library to run some basic accessibility checks.

 ```
 test.describe('homepage', () => { // 2